How To Treat PCOS Without Birth Control

 Clinical Evidence & Studies

-Our team has over 40+ years of clinical experience and specializes in women’s health issues such as Fertility, Pelvic Pain and PCOS.
+Our team has over 40+ years of clinical experience and specializes in reproductive health issues such as Fertility, Pelvic Pain and PCOS.
 Not only have we seen clinical evidence of successful PCOS treatment within our own practice and with our peers, studies are also supporting the value of Traditional Chinese Medicine, which includes acupuncture, in ovulation induction, reduction of hyperandrogenism and improves oligo/amenorrhea.